 Umpiring will provide your child with the opportunity to develop some “life skills” that they can take with them throughout their journey in life.

 Problem-solving and decision-making skills are probably the most important skills that an umpire must develop.
-The ability to make good, logical decisions and to solve problems can make up for deficits in other social skills.
+The ability to make timely, logical decisions and to solve problems is a great tool for any youth’s skill set.
 As an umpire your child will be challenged to make decisions during the course of a game and throughout their career.

 |Division (prior name)||Plate||Base||Total|